 I also recommend climbing the peak from the saddle between it and Peak 8554.
-This saddle can be reached via a trail that leaves the road roughly 1.0 miles below the east ridge.
-In 2014 the trail head was not signed but it’s easy to find as it leaves the road at a sharp switchback by a big tree and is shown on both the USGS Quad and the Boise National Forest Map.
+This saddle can be reached via a trail that leaves Trinity Mountain Road roughly 1.0 mile below the East Ridge.
+In 2014, the trailhead was not signed but it’s easy to find.
+It leaves the road at a sharp switchback by a big tree and is shown on both the USGS quadrangle and the Boise National Forest Map.
 The saddle is 0.5 miles away.
 USGS Trinity Mountain

 The East Face of Peak 9037 as viewed from the Fiddlers Perch.

 The peak is composed mostly of granite which pops out here and there the summit ridge.

 There is a nice register on the summit in a cookie tin.
 Not surprisingly, there were several entries in 2012 from firefighters who struggled that year to extinguish the fire that burned large parts of the Trinity Mountain Region.